Amir-pyh/LOGICOM/README.md

 **RQ1**: Can large language models (with fixed weights) change their opinions through reasoning when faced with new arguments?

 **RQ2**:Are large language models susceptible to fallacious reasoning?
 To address this question, we use the two analysis approaches described below:

-In the second analysis, we aggregate the total number of successes of the persuader in each scenario and then average them over three repetitions.
+In the first analysis, we aggregate the total number of successes of the persuader in each scenario and then average them over three repetitions.
 Then, we compare the average number of each scenario to measure the debater agent’s susceptibility to fallacious arguments.

 <figure>